Laser-based powder bed fusion systems for metals

 Electron Beam based powder bed fusion systems

-Electron Beam Melting machines (EBM) are not as common as laser based systems as they are currently build commercially only by ARCAM AB.
+Electron Beam Melting machines (EBM) are not as common as laser based systems as they are currently built commercially only by ARCAM Group, a GE company former known as ARCAM AB.

 Materials used on EBM machines are not as diverse compared to